Redentor-GST/besaints/README.md

-# *We should think of a name for this project* - Client
+# *Be Saints* - Client

-Client side of our wonderful app
+Client side of Be Saints app

+Our app shows a saint phrase a day.

 ## How to get this thing running?
 * $ `npm i` (if you haven`t done this before)